AnonCoderymous/Authentication-System/README.md

 # Authentication-System (Description)
 It is a simple signup and login system.
 A user can create an account to the site which will check the user if already been registered to the site.
 If not, then user can create account.
-Then she can login to the account with same credentials.
+Then user can login to the account with same credentials.
 Home page only allows access to authorized user of the site.
 A very basic authorization system.

 # Technologies:-
   # Frontend :-